abdfaizaan/mslearn-openai/Instructions/Labs/00-GettingStarted-V2.md

 ## Explanation of Components

-1. **Azure OpenAI**: Azure OpenAI Service provides REST API access to OpenAI's powerful language models, and these models integrate with your data, enabling customized and secure interactions.
+1. **Azure OpenAI:** Azure OpenAI Service provides REST API access to OpenAI's powerful language models, and these models integrate with your data, enabling customized and secure interactions.
-1. **Azure OpenAI Models**: Offers pre-trained and customizable large language models for various AI applications.
+1. **Azure OpenAI Models:** Offers pre-trained and customizable large language models for various AI applications.
 These models allow for powerful AI-driven solutions by generating tailored and contextually relevant content based on well-crafted prompts.
-1. **Azure CloudShell**: Azure CloudShell offers an integrated, browser-based shell experience for managing Azure resources.
+1. **Azure CloudShell:** Azure CloudShell offers an integrated, browser-based shell experience for managing Azure resources.
 It provides a ready-to-use environment with pre-installed tools and access to both Bash and PowerShell.

 ## Getting Started with the Lab

-Welcome to the "Get Started With OpenAI and Build Natural Language Solutions" lab.
+Welcome to the **Get Started With OpenAI and Build Natural Language Solutions** Workshop!.
 In this lab, you will learn how to use OpenAI models to create natural language solutions.
 You'll explore the basics and work on building and deploying applications that understand and process language.
 Let’s get started with the lab and explore the possibilities of AI.

 ## Accessing Your Lab Environment